RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 While in GAN we were providing random noise to a generator to generate an image and train the parameters to associate noise to image, and the discriminator had the job of taking an image and say whether it is fake or not.
 Here, in DF, we gradually add small amounts of (gaussian) noise to the initial image, $x_0$, and the backward process consists in just removing noise from the noisy image.

 While in VAE and GAN we can define layers, the initial image is processed by layer1, layer1-output is processed by layer2, and so on.
 The final output depends on the matrix multiplications taking place at each later.
-The number of matrix multiplications equal the number of layers.
+The number of matrix multiplications is equal to the number of layers.
 This could be pretty challenging.
-In the case of DF we proceed as in Markov Chain ($t+1$ depends only on $t$).
+In the case of DF we proceed as in a Markov Chain ($t+1$ depends only on $t$).

 ### OFF TOPIC: What is a Markov Process?